glenpagesr-dev/virtual-machine/README.md

 # Watch Me Build The Lab Here
 https://www.loom.com/share/5fc6613df973410d814bf1213bb397bc

-# Provisioning a virtual-machine for Actve Directory in AWS
+# Provisioning a virtual-machine for Actve Directory
-A hands-on lab demonstrating the setup and configuration of a Virtual Machine  for Active Directory on AWS
+A hands-on lab demonstrating the setup and configuration of a Virtual Machine for Active Directory
-# Building a Windows Virtual Machine / EC2 Instance on AWS
+# Building a Windows Virtual Machine / EC2 Instance

-This guide walks through the process of launching a Windows-based EC2 instance using the AWS Management Console.
+This guide walks through the process of launching a Windows-based EC2 instance

 ---